 I keep seeing “someday someone will write a DOS edit clone for Linux”-type longings in Linux publications.
-These are pointless, because there is something better out there.
+These are pointless, because someone already did, years ago.

 And no, its name isn’t vi or emacs.
 It’s a true blue (it really is blue) DOS-like editor that uses a lot of the same keystrokes as the Microsoft tool we all learned to tolerate, if not love, in the early ’90s.
 Hey, it wasn’t very powerful or fast, I know, but it was easy to learn and a whole lot better than edlin.